-Start your journey to entrepreneurship as an employee
+Start your Entrepreneurial Journey as an Employee

 - July 15, 2018

 It may seem strange to start your entrepreneurial journey as an employee.
 But, what is smarter than being a paid employee while you get experience and learn about running a business?